Demystifying the knee joint and knee pain

 When you have tension in your hip and you are going into a posture such as leg behind head, your leg naturally wants to return to its original position.
 That is, if you were to put your leg behind your head and you had just moderately tight hips and you dropped your head so that your leg could come forward, it wouldn’t stay in the externally rotated position.
 No, it would rotate from that externally rotated position to a more neutral position.

 This implies that when doing leg behind head, there is some amount of a rotational force running through your leg.
 The part of your leg that is tucked behind your head is usually the bottom half of the foreleg toward your ankle.
-This means that your head and neck are putting a backward moving force (in this position that is an external rotation) against the foreleg.
+This means that your head and neck are putting a backward moving force against the foreleg.
+In this position that backward force is an external rotation.
 That is happening while the hips are trying to return to a more neutral position.
 In this case, that would be internal rotation from an already externally rotated position.
 What this sets up is potential pressure at the inside of the knee joint.
 The tighter the hips, the more your leg wants to get back to its neutral position.
 This can cause a pinching sensation on the inside of your knee.

 Outer knee pressure